CixoDevelop/colorstripe/readme.md

 send data to the led strip.

 ### Pins select
- * AVR - For this architecture, lib use stdavr lib to manipulating pins.
+ * AVR - For this architecture, lib use avrroutine lib to manipulating pins.
          You can use PIN_x definition to select pin by chip physical pin.
 For example, PIN_6 is 6 physical pin o device.

 So let's send some data to the diodes.